hyphanet/website/content/pages/download-fr.md

 ### Upgrading

-Freenet provides an upgrade-over-Freenet mechanism: It will keep itself up to date automatically from other Freenet nodes, and this will normally work even if it is unable to route to them due to them being too new.
+Hyphanet provides an upgrade-over-Hyphanet mechanism: It will keep itself up to date automatically from other Hyphanet nodes, and this will normally work even if it is unable to route to them due to them being too new.
 This is anonymous and secure, and we recommend people use it.
 However, if something is severely broken, you can upgrade your node manually from our servers:

-* Windows users can upgrade to the latest-stable Freenet release by running "update.cmd" in the Freenet directory.
+* Windows users can upgrade to the latest-stable Hyphanet release by running "update.cmd" in the Hyphanet directory.
-* OS X, GNU/Linux, or other POSIX users may upgrade by running the update.sh shell script in the Freenet directory.
+* OS X, GNU/Linux, or other POSIX users may upgrade by running the update.sh shell script in the Hyphanet directory.

 [url_freesocial]: http://freesocial.draketo.de/

 ## Add friends (or connect to strangers)

-If you know other people who also use Freenet, you can [add them as Friends][url_addfriend].
+If you know other people who also use Hyphanet, you can [add them as Friends][url_addfriend].
-This will make you safer against attacks on Freenet Project infrastructure (the [seednodes][url_seednode_info]).
+This will make you safer against attacks on Hyphanet Project infrastructure (the [seednodes][url_seednode_info]).

 Once you are connected to 5 or more friends, you can enable **high security mode**.
-In high security mode Freenet will only connect to your friends.
+In high security mode Hyphanet will only connect to your friends.
-This makes your usage of Freenet almost undetectable, but you are still able to access the rest of the network through your friends' friends friends ....
+This makes your usage of Hyphanet almost undetectable, but you are still able to access the rest of the network through your friends' friends friends ....

 You don't have to add friends right now.
-If you use a "low" or "normal" security level Freenet will automatically connect to strangers and will work just fine.
+If you use a "low" or "normal" security level Hyphanet will automatically connect to strangers and will work just fine.
 However, your (or someone else's) government may be able to find out who you are with enough effort.
 Be careful!

 [url_addfriend]: http://127.0.0.1:8888/addfriend/